Helperbird/website/src/pages/help/admin/removing-helperbird-for-everyone.md

   OpenDyslexic

 youtubeId: vwT8SAJfU3E
-cardTitle:   Removing Helperbird
+cardTitle:  How to Remove Helperbird for Everyone in G Suite
-featureDescription: Understand how to remove the Helperbird extension for all users.
-This guide will help you to successfully uninstall Helperbird across your organization.
+featureDescription: This guide provides administrators with the steps needed to remove the Helperbird extension for all users within an organizational unit using G Suite.

 date: 2016-01-04
 headerTags: []
 tags: Admin
 url: help/removing-helperbird-for-everyone/
+permalink: help/removing-helperbird-for-everyone/
 ---

-## Steps for Removing Helperbird for Everyone in G Suite

-**Step 1**: Access Chrome Management

-Access your G Suite Admin console Home page and navigate to `Devices > Chrome > Apps & Extensions`.
+This guide provides administrators with the steps needed to remove the Helperbird extension for all users within an organizational unit using G Suite.

-**Step 2**: Remove Helperbird for Everyone
+##  Remove Helperbird for Everyone

+### 1. Select the Organizational Unit
-**Step 2.1**: Select the organizational unit you wish to configure.
+Choose the organizational unit you wish to configure.

+### 2. Find the Helperbird Extension

-**Step 2.2**: Find the Helperbird extension (ID: `ahmapmilbkfamljbpgphfndeemhnajme`) in the list of Apps & Extensions.
+Locate the Helperbird extension (ID: **ahmapmilbkfamljbpgphfndeemhnajme**) in the list of Apps & Extensions.

+### 3. Click the Trash Bin Icon

-**Step 2.3**: Click on the Trash bin icon next to the Helperbird extension.
+Click on the trash bin icon next to the Helperbird extension.

+### 4. Confirm Deletion

-**Step 2.4**: Confirm the deletion by clicking `Remove`.
+Confirm the deletion by clicking Remove.

+## Video Tutorial

+Coming soon.

+## Need Additional Help?

+For any challenges or queries during the cancellation process, don't hesitate to reach out to our [Helperbird support team](https://www.helperbird.com/support).